echo2echo/Perl-Search-Replace/README.md

       $ sudo chmod 755 search_replace.pl

-Or permissions to file(s) to be altered

-      $ chmod 644 testMeFirst.html

 if $command is set to find "*.html" the find command will get a list of all files ending in "html"  excluding those without permission.

 This script will skip updating files without permission ( grep -v "Permission denied" )